-A call center agent needs to give the customer her undivided attention the moment she finishes her standard welcome spiel.
+A call center agent needs to give the customer his, or her undivided attention the moment they finish their standard welcome spiel.

-In short, she has to be fully at the moment, not allowing distractions to draw her attention away from what the customer is saying.
+In short, they have to remain in the moment, not allowing distractions to draw their attention away from what the customer is saying.

-Granted, customers go into tangent at times, and might even head towards boring territory.
+Granted, customers go on tangents at times, and might even head towards boring territory.

 That, however, is no excuse for agents to get sidetracked.
-The moment their thoughts start to wander, the agent has to force herself to refocus.
+The moment their thoughts start to wander, the agent has to force themselves to refocus.

-Knowing how to put yourself in the customer’s shoes comes with the territory when you’re a call center agent.
+Knowing how to put yourself in the customer’s shoes comes with call center agent territory.
 Additionally, empathy is a skill that can help agents focus better on what customers are saying.

-This is why it’s essential that agents are trained and often reminded to always understand where the caller is coming from, even when that caller is unreasonable.
+This is why it’s essential that agents are trained and reminded to always understand where the caller is coming from, even when that caller is acting unreasonable.

 Call center agents often handle similar issues on a day to day basis, and doing so may make the job feel repetitive to them.

-Because of this tendency, agents may fall into the trap of jumping to conclusions when a customer talks about an issue they’ve heard many times before.
+Because of this, agents may fall into the trap of jumping to conclusions when a customer talks about an issue they’ve heard many times before.

-This is a critical error customer service reps need to avoid at all costs.
+This is a critical error customer service representatives need to avoid at all costs.

 When listening and talking to customers, agents need to keep an open mind.
 This ensures that they’re not missing out on critical information and subtle cues that can help them arrive at the best solution.

-Even the most skilled listener can get confused by what a speaker is saying especially when it comprises many complex or seemingly unrelated ideas.
+Even the most skilled listener can get confused by what a speaker is saying, especially when it’s comprised of many complex or seemingly unrelated ideas.

-This is why agents have to be reminded not to shy away from asking for clarifications when something is confusing or unclear.
+This is why agents have to be reminded not to shy away from asking for clarification when something is confusing or unclear.

-More often than not, callers will take it as a cue that the rep is listening and genuinely interested in helping out.
+More often than not, callers will take it as a cue that the representative is listening and genuinely interested in helping out.

-That said, agents have to wait for the caller to make a pause before asking for clarifications.
-Reps can say something along the lines of, “Back up a second, but could you clarify that for me, please?”
+That being said, agents have to wait for the caller to pause before asking for clarifications.
+Reps can say something along the lines of, “Could you clarify that for me, please?”

 Paraphrasing is the process of restating what the speaker has said, but in different words and, whenever necessary, in a slightly different context.

 It’s an important skill to have because it shows the caller that the agent is paying close attention.
-It also assures the customer that the agent can fully understand his issue.
+It also assures the customer that the agent can fully understand their issue.

 Ultimately, paraphrasing, when done well, makes customers feel that their issue is being addressed with a sense of urgency.